 Top website builders like Wix and Weebly often have a poor reputation for support, probably because they don't have enough staff to deal with their millions of users.
 If you can contact support at all, you might have to send an email and wait a day or two for a reply.

 Strikingly is different.
 Tap the Help icon in the editor and although there's a link to a web knowledge base, the very first box can be used to initiate a live chat.
 We tried this, expecting a lengthy wait, but no: a message told us we were number one in the queue, and an agent appeared in seconds.
 Our simple product question (how do you upload a PDF to the site?) was answered quickly and correctly, and the agent gave us further clarifications when asked.

 That was impressive enough, but Strikingly had more.
 A few moments after we'd thanked the agent and said goodbye, an email arrived with a transcript of our conversation – very helpful for longer chats where you might not remember every detail you'd discussed.

 Live chat isn't the answer in every situation, but Strikingly also provides a Help Centre where you can learn more about the service.
-This has plenty of articles on an array of topics, and although they mostly have little depth, there's enough information for novice users to learn the Strikingly basics.
+This has plenty of articles on an array of topics, and although they mostly have little depth, there's enough information for novice users to learn the basics.

-Strikingly's single-page-oriented website builder isn't as powerful or customizable as the top competition, but it's very user-friendly, and even novices will be able to build a good-looking site, complete with blog, within a few minutes.
+Strikingly's single-page-oriented website builder isn't as powerful or customisable as the top competition, but it's very user-friendly, and even novices will be able to build a good-looking site, complete with blog, within a few minutes.
 If simplicity is key, add Strikingly to your shortlist.